isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 The problem with groups is that they are almost impossible to find.
 They are invitation only.
 A member of the group must have knowledge of you looking for the group, and then invite you to it.
-In some messengers this will also form a new group, destroying the messaging history of the older group, in order to protect the privacy of the conversation hapenning before the new member joined.
+In some messengers this will also form a new group, destroying the messaging history of the older group, in order to protect the privacy of the conversation happening before the new member joined.

 ![](/uploads/2022/10/groups-places-03.jpg)

 *The Discord chat system allows you to form small scale groups with fixed membership, even without having a "Discord Server".*

 A better system uses Places (often called Rooms or Channels) instead of Groups.
-A place is discoverable, you can "find" it, "go" to it, and "join" without being explicitly invited (permissioning and moderation systems often exist).
+A place is discoverable, you can "find" it, "go" to it, and "join" without being explicitly invited (permission and moderation systems often exist).

 Since Places tend to proliferate, mechanism to group, order, tag and search them often exist.
 In Discord, for example, Channels can be grouped into Categories, which are then grouped into "Servers", the server having an owner, and often a purpose.